antmicro/meta-antmicro/README.md

   tar xzvf ../darknet-edgeai-demo-jetson-agx-xavier-devkit.tegraflash.tar.gz
   ```
 * Put the device in recovery mode.
-* Make sure that device is available for flashing - run `lsusb | grep -i nvidia` and check if any line appears.
+* Make sure that the device is available for flashing - run `lsusb | grep -i nvidia` and check if any line appears.
   There should be something like:
   ```
   Bus 001 Device 006: ID 0955:7f21 NVIDIA Corp.
 APX